kedro-org/kedro/docs/source/deployment/prefect.md

     tasks: Dict[str, Dict[str, Union[KedroTask, List[KedroTask]]]],
 ):
     """
-    Constructs a prefect flow given a task dictionary.
-Task dictionary maps kedro node names to a dictionary containing a node task and its parents.
+    Constructs a Prefect flow given a task dictionary.
+Task dictionary maps Kedro node names to a dictionary containing a node task and its parents.

     Args:
         init_task: Prefect initialisation tasks.
-Used to instantiate a kedro session within the scope of a prefect flow.
+Used to instantiate a Kedro session within the scope of a Prefect flow.
-        tasks: dictionary mapping kedro node names to a dictionary containing a corresponding node task and its parents.
+        tasks: dictionary mapping Kedro node names to a dictionary containing a corresponding node task and its parents.

     Returns: None